 The goal of diabetic foot care is to prevent serious complications from occurring.
 Having regular diabetic foot care significantly reduces the chances of this.
-Whether you’re in need of diabetic foot care or treatment for other foot conditions, such as ingrown nails, sprains, or wart treatments, Dr. Peng and his team of expert certified staff can help.
+Whether you’re in need of diabetic foot care or treatment for other foot conditions, such as ingrown nails, sprains, or wart treatments, our team of expert certified staff can help.

 Book An Appointment Online Today!

 Align Foot & Ankle is dedicated to getting you moving again.

 "I've always believed in exhausting conservative treatment over surgery.
 Over the years in practice, I've kept many people out of the operating room.
 Even then, the patients who have been taken to surgery are extremely pleased with their results.
 I will do all I can to get you moving again...without pain or discomfort!"